Small Business Guide To Health Insurance For One Employee

 Is Health Insurance Legally Required For Small Businesses?

-Here’s a break down of the recent health insurance laws and what they mean for your small business.
+Here’s a breakdown of the major health insurance laws and what they mean for your small business.

-In 2010, the Federal Government passed the Affordable Care Act (ACA) and through that health care mandate, over twenty-million more Americans have had access to health insurance who didn’t before.
-Many of those people were sole-proprietors, independent contractors, and small business owners.
-Better known as “Obamacare,” the health mandate extended to employers and required businesses of a certain size to provide health insurance.
+In 2010, the Federal Government passed the Affordable Care Act (ACA), and through that healthcare mandate, over twenty-million Americans were granted access to health insurance who previously had none.
+Many of those people were sole proprietors, independent contractors, and small business owners.
+Better known as “Obamacare,” the ACA extended to employers and required businesses of a certain size to provide health insurance.

-So, what exactly does the Affordable Care Act mandate?
+So, what exactly does the ACA mandate?
 If your business is considered an Applicable Large Employer (ALE) with 50 or more full-time employees for more than six months out of the year, then you will need to provide your employees with health insurance as a legal requirement of the ACA.

-If your business is not an ALE, then supplying health care for your employees is a choice.
+If your business is not an ALE, then supplying health care for your employees is a choice, not a requirement.

-So as a small business owner with only one employee, you are not required to have health insurance.
-But, just because you don’t have to provide it doesn’t mean you should overlook health insurance as an option.
-Providing health care is not only a choice but also a wise investment in the happiness and well being of your employees, and the government offers tax credits to businesses with fewer than 25 full-time employees who supply health coverage.
+So as a small business owner with only one employee, you are not required to provide health insurance.
+But, just because you don’t have to doesn’t mean you should overlook health insurance as an option.
+Providing health care is not only a morally sound choice but also a wise investment in the happiness and well-being of your employees, and the government offers tax credits to businesses with fewer than 25 full-time employees who supply health coverage.

-Can You Have Health Insurance With One Employee?
+Can You Have Health Insurance For One Employee?

 What Constitutes An Employee?

-If you do not have a qualifying employee, group health insurance isn’t an option.
+Group health insurance isn’t an option if you do not have a qualifying employee.
 Don’t let that discourage you from finding coverage, however.
-There are many independent and family plans available when during open-enrollment periods.
+There are many independent and family plans available during open-enrollment periods.

 Can I Enroll In Group Health Insurance With One Employee?

-If you have one employee as defined above (a person whose workload you control, who puts in at least 30 hours, and who is not your spouse), then you absolutely can enroll in group health insurance with one employee.
-If you have between 1-50 employees, the government’s Small Business Health Options Program (SHOP) group health plans are available to you.
+If you have one employee as defined above (a person whose workload you control, who puts in at least 30 hours a week, and who is not your spouse), then you can enroll in group health insurance.
+If you have between 1-50 employees, the government’s Small Business Health Options Program (SHOP) group health plans are available.

-SHOP will walk you through the process of determining eligibility, sending you to your state’s group health plan, or helping you compare and shop available plans in your area.
+SHOP will walk you through the process of determining eligibility, send you to your state’s group health plan, or help you compare and shop available plans in your area.
 After that, you can sign-up directly through the insurance platforms offered in your state or work with a SHOP broker who can walk you through the process.
-You will need to have information on the following aspects of your business:

 The Benefits Of Group Health Insurance